This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 7. iDEX: Democratization of Defence Innovation

-iDEX opens defence R&D challenges to startups and smaller companies.
+iDEX opens defence R&D to startups and MSMEs.

 Innovations for Defence Excellence (iDEX) opens defence procurement to startups, MSMEs and non-traditional players.
 Instead of only a few legacy vendors building everything, the armed forces can source niche technologies from many innovators, increasing competition and reducing costs.